thooks1203/echodeed/replit.md

 # EchoDeed™ - Anonymous Kindness Platform

 ## Overview
 EchoDeed™ is a mobile-first web application designed to foster and track anonymous acts of kindness through a community-driven feed.
 It allows users to anonymously share kind acts, browse a global feed with filtering options, and view a real-time global kindness counter.
 The platform prioritizes anonymity by operating without user profiles or personal information.
-Its primary focus is the K-8 education market to build empathy, with plans for future expansion into corporate wellness.
-Key capabilities include anonymous posting, a global kindness feed, real-time filtering and counting, robust content moderation, and AI integration for predictive wellness and content intelligence.
-The project emphasizes AI liability protection, privacy, user adoption, and regulatory compliance.
+Currently deployed at **Dudley High School in Greensboro, NC** (grades 9-12), the platform focuses on building character and empathy, with plans for future expansion into additional schools and corporate wellness.
+Key capabilities include anonymous posting, a global kindness feed, real-time filtering and counting, robust content moderation, service hour tracking with photo verification, and local Greensboro business reward partnerships.
+The project emphasizes student privacy protection, workload reduction for teachers through automation, and regulatory compliance.

 ## User Preferences
 Preferred communication style: Simple, everyday language.